Interference

 Resonance

 Rigid solids oscillate.
-They swing back and forth at a consistent rhythm.
+They move back and forth at a consistent rhythm.
 Springs, bridges, buildings, wine glasses, and musical instruments all oscillate.
 We also see oscillation in lasers, atoms, electric circuits, orbits, swing sets, and pendulums.

 length =